panglesd/slipshow/docs/themes.rst

    theme: https://example.org/my-theme.css
    ---

-Currently, very few themes are included.
-However, you can write your own theme!
+Currently, very few themes are included, but you can write your own!

 Creating a theme
 ----------------

-Creating a theme consists in writing a CSS file.
+Creating a theme consists of writing a CSS file.

 Each theme can define any CSS rule.
-Once Slipshow is more stable, it will provide a list of classes with their meaning, that is guaranteed not to change (even if the engine change).
+Once Slipshow is more stable, it will provide a reliable list of classes with their meanings, that is guaranteed not to change (even if the engine changes).

-Currently, the layouts may still slightly change, necessitating updates in the themes.
-However, these changes won't happen frequently, and will likely be easy to update!
+Currently, the layouts may still change slightly, necessitating theme updates.
+However, these changes won't happen frequently, and will likely be easy to update.

 Here are some classes that may be of interest for a theme writer: